In the past, collaborating with a competitor was considered illogical. But in today’s world, it’s crucial to driving innovation and long-term success.

 Typically, start-ups lack the market access, workforce, resources and financial stability of their larger counterparts.
 However, they make up for this in agility, versatility, determination and innovation, which many established corporations struggle to match.

 These differences are the biggest reasons why bridges should be built between small and large businesses.
-Collectively, they have the recipe for success but, only by collaborating will this ever happen.
+Collectively, they have the recipe for success, and by collaborating they can boost their chances.

 Collaborative innovation is the engine of modern, agile organisations capable of creating new capacity, which can pioneer radical new ideas while testing the limits of markets.